Trans-Canada Highway: Ontario and Quebec

-East of Winnipeg, the highway continues for over 200 km to Kenora, Ontario.
-At the provincial border, the expressway becomes an arterial highway and the numeric designation of the highway changes from 1 to 17.
-It is signed with a provincial shield along with a numberless Trans-Canada Highway sign, and continues as an arterial highway along the main route across Northern and Eastern Ontario, until widening out to a freeway at Arnprior, near Ottawa (Canada's capital city).
-In Kenora, the Trans-Canada designation includes both the main route through the city's urban core and the 33.6 km Highway 17A bypass route to the north.
-The existing branch from Kenora continues east for 136 km to Dryden.
-This section of highway passes through the Canadian Shield, a rugged, forested area with thousands of lakes.
-There are many cottage communities along this section of the Trans-Canada Highway, some of which have their driveways directly onto the highway.
+East of Winnipeg, the highway continues to Ontario and the numeric designation of the highway changes to 17.
+It continues through Northern and Eastern Ontario, passing through Kenora.
+In Kenora, the Trans-Canada designation includes both the main route through the city's urban core and the Highway 17A bypass route to the north.
+The route continues east to Dryden; this section of highway passes through the Canadian Shield, a rugged, forested area with thousands of lakes.